 CONTRACTORS POLLUTION LIABILITY INSURANCE AND RISK MANAGEMENT ARE VITAL TO PROTECT AGAINST ENVIRONMENTAL EXPOSURE

-Pollution and environmental exposure risks on site and during transfer and disposal, such as toxic mold, the disposal of contaminated soil, and broken pipelines releasing toxic materials, are major construction concerns.
-When such incidents happen, a contractor's reputation and livelihood can be irreversibly impacted.
+Pollution and environmental exposure risks on site and during transfer and disposal — such as toxic mold, contaminated soil, or broken pipelines releasing hazardous materials — are major construction concerns.

 • Contractors Pollution Liability policies